zachmandeville/scuttlebutt-faq/patchwork-and-patchbay.md

 However, different applications will have different _opinions_ on what types of messages it can send and receive.
 For example:  Patchwork, as the family station wagon, is concerned with general posts, display images, profiles, and friends.
 It doesn't track any pull requests sent through SSB.
 Patchbay, on the other hand, is a pickup truck built for utility and so handles everything Patchwork can handle plus git messages and more.

 What this means is that if you are on Patchwork and your friend is on Patchbay, and your friend posts their opinion on John Wick 2, you will be able to see it.
 But if your friend makes a pull request to update the code on their John Wick 2 dating sim, you would not be able to see it because Patchwork has no opinion on that type of message.

+---
+**Sources**
+* The answer is compiled from multiple posts from [this thread.](https://viewer.scuttlebot.io/%25m8%2B25i3i5LCRioA%2FCAqARVb0HNA6TTdvi4B0CxBd8eo%3D.sha25)  Shoutout to @ralphtheninja for the awesome answer.